 By Roger Cox, Editor

 With six clay and four hard courts outdoors and a pair of hard courts indoors, the Inn has one of the larger tennis facilities in Vermont.
-They are part of that expansive Racquet & Fitness Club, which is located about a mile from the inn.
-There tennis players not only have access to courts and a fully stocked pro shop, but to a well-equipped fitness center, indoor lap pool, aerobics facilities, saunas, steam and whirlpools.
+They are part of that expansive Athletic Club, which is located 1.4 miles from the inn.
+There tennis players not only have access to courts but also to a well-equipped fitness center, indoor lap pool, aerobics facilities, saunas, steam and whirlpools.

 Courts & Fees.
-There are six clay and four hard courts outdoors and two hard courts indoors.
+There are six clay and four hard courts outdoors (two of those now devoted to pickleball) and two hard courts indoors.
+Court fees: $32/court for guests; higher rates for others.

 Spa.
 The newest addition to the Woodstock Inn creature comforts is its 10,000-square-foot spa, a sun-drenched retreat with high-ceilings and abundant windows and Vermont-inspired treatments.

 And ...
-In addition to its other facilities, the fitness center has basketball and volleyball courts. the Woodstock area adds options for biking, hiking, canoeing, kayaking, fishing, and swimming while in winter there is downhill and cross-country skiing, the latter in the area behind the fitness center.
+In addition to its other facilities, the fitness center has basketball and volleyball courts, while the inn adds Orvis fly-fishing lesson, and a school of falconry.
+The Woodstock area itself contributes options for biking, hiking, canoeing, kayaking, fishing, and swimming while in winter there is downhill and cross-country skiing, the latter in the area behind the fitness center.

 Recent renovations have the 142 guest rooms and suites looking better than ever, hand-dyed wool blankets, wooden furnishings, and original Vermont artwork, while the suites add fireplaces.

-There are several dining options, include the Red Rooster, which emphasizes local ingredients, the Main dining Room, and Richarsdson's Tavern.
+There are several dining options, include the Red Rooster, which emphasizes local ingredients, and Richardson's Tavern.

 For comparison's sake, also check out: